 Fluoxetine hydrochloride is a white to off-white crystalline solid with a solubility of 14 mg/mL in water.

-The oral solution contains fluoxetine hydrochloride equivalent to 20 mg per 5 mL (64.7 μmol) of fluoxetine.
-It also contains alcohol 0.23%, benzoic acid, flavoring agent, glycerin, purified water, and sucrose.
+Each 5 mL, for oral administration contains fluoxetine hydrochloride equivalent to 20 mg per 5 mL (64.7 μmol) of fluoxetine.
+It also contains alcohol 0.25%, benzoic acid, glycerin, liquid sugar, mint flavor, and purified water.

 Fluoxetine Oral Solution - Clinical Pharmacology

 Mechanism of Action

 Although the exact mechanism of fluoxetine is unknown, it is presumed to be linked to its inhibition of CNS neuronal uptake of serotonin.